simon987/dataarchivist.net/content/posts/ytdl_1.md

 ## Automatically upload to rclone remote

 To take advantage of cloud storage, you can setup [ytdlrc](http://github.com/bardisty/ytdlrc) to automatically move videos to an rclone remote as they are downloaded.
-This simple script is completely interchangable with youtube-dl and can be setup on a machine with low disk space.
+This simple script is completely interchangeable with youtube-dl and can be set up on a machine with low disk space.
 The script uses your existing youtube-dl and rclone configuration and is ideal for setting up automatic Youtube archival on a cheap VPS.

 ## Archiving Metadata

-If you wish to save a video’s metadata without downloading the actual video, there are command line utilities dedicated to this task.
+If you wish to save a video’s metadata without downloading the actual video, there are command-line utilities dedicated to this task.

 * [Youtube-MA](https://github.com/CorentinB/YouTube-MA)
 * [yt-mango](https://github.com/terorie/yt-mango)